Yash-Soni1/amazon/README.md

-# amazon
+# Amazon - Clone
-this is a clone \
+This is a clone \
-authorv - Yash Soni
+Author - Yash Soni